qkdjksfkeg/Security-Collections/sqlinjection3.md

 # Description of the vulnerability
 The newbee-mall project is an e-commerce system developed based on Spring Boot and related technology stacks.
-The front desk mall system includes modules such as the home page portal, product classification, personal order management, etc. The background management system includes modules such as data panels, order management, and Settings.
+The front desk mall system includes modules such as the home page portal, product classification, personal order management, etc. The background management system includes modules such as data panels, order management, and Settings.There is an SQL injection in the system's background management interface
 # System situation
 ## version
 V1.0.0